Lisa Krim is a leadership coach to senior leaders and executives across the non-profit, academic and legal sectors.

-Entering the world of executive coaching from a distinguished career in law, Lisa sought design help to launch her new practice.
+Entering the world of executive coaching from a distinguished career in law, Lisa sought my help to launch her new practice.
 I consulted with her on naming, social strategy, and brand identity, and designed a visual identity for use in digital and print setting.

 I also advised a core brand identity focused on Lisa's name for the launch of her consultancy, to capitalize on her existing profile in-network, and recommended "executive coaching" as a descriptor that best matched industry practices.